sharispe/sm-tools-evaluation/README.md

 GOSim and GOSemSim rely on the GO annotations defined in the R package org.Hs.eg.GO.
 See http://www.bioconductor.org/packages/2.12/data/annotation/manuals/org.Hs.eg.db/man/org.Hs.eg.db.pdf for more information on the version of the annotations used.

-FastSemSim and the SML rely on GAF or plain annotations files.
+FastSemSim and the SML rely on GAF or plain annotation files.
-We encountered difficulties to download the GAF file associated to the annotations corresponding to the one loaded in the R package (on which rely GOSim and GOSemSim).
+We encountered difficulties in downloading the GAF file associated to the annotations corresponding to the one loaded in the R package (on which rely GOSim and GOSemSim).
 In order to ensure that the annotations used for the evaluation are the same, we created a dump of org.Hs.eg.GO using the R script named dump_orgHsegGO.R. (`/scripts/go/`).
 This script generates a TSV file containing the GO annotation for all human genes specified in org.Hs.eg.GO.